ALBERT CARL KOCH and NC TECHBUILT HOUSES

 1959 - The John and Anne Spitznagel House, 515 Morgan Creek Road, Chapel Hill.
 Photo by Dail Dixon.
 Sold in 1965 to George W. and Barbara Selden Douglas.
 Sold in 1967 to Robert M. and Mary Alice Griffin.
 Sold in 1970 to Robert and Jewel Frary.
 Sold in 1971 to Charles and Jean Vickery.
 Sold in 1977 to Rodney and Nancy Barfield.
 Sold in 1979 to Charles H. and Claudia Stephens, Jr. Sold in 1994 to Tom and Marsha Jepsen who still owned it as of 2015.

-1960 - The Robert Leonard House, 708 Coker Lane, Chapel Hill.
-Sold in 1979 to George P. (Philip) and Ruth Manire.
+1960 - The Robert F. and Zella D. Leonard House, 708 Coker Lane, Chapel Hill NC.
+Sold in 1979 to George P. (Philip) and Ruth J. Manire.
 Was a rental for many years.
-Sold in 2001 to Adrianne Hanmer.
-Sold in 2002 to Floyd G. and Claire Williams Bridgwater, Jr.
+Sold in 2001 to Adrienne Hanmer.
+Sold in 2002 to Claire Williams and Floyd Emmitt Bridgwater, Jr. Sold in 2017 to Leah Boucher and John Strickler.

 1962 - 710 Coker Lane, Chapel Hill.
 Sold in 1973 to George P. (Philip) and Ruth Manire.
 Sold in 1975 to Kim Simmons.
 Sold in 1987 to John Scheetz.
 Sold in 1992 to Evelynn Kawata and James Naudeau.
 Sold in 1999 to Arlene Davis and John Peterson.